 Remember, this is a big decision that will cut off your parent’s financial obligation to you, so think long and hard before you take the route.
 Our advice, talk to a family lawyer near you!

 Overall, Connecticut child support laws are there to protect the kids, so, don’t think of it as giving money to your ex, think of it as supporting your kids into adulthood.
-Additionally, if you feel the amount is unjustified, talk with a family court lawyer to find out if you are eligible for modification.
+Additionally, if you feel the amount is unjustified or wish to speak with a lawyer you may get a free consultation here.

 More Connecticut Laws